-The campus President provides coordination with members as a crime deterrent. local law enforcement.
-Crimes can also be reported to the Director of Student Services and Dean of Safety Programs and Trainings: Students.
-In addition, the campus works with local law Programs to prevent dating violence, domestic enforcements as necessary to report or investigate violence, sexual assault and stalking shall be directed crimes. at all incoming students and new employees.
+The campus President provides coordination with local law enforcement.
+Crimes can also be reported to the Director of Student Services and Dean of Students.
+In addition, the campus works with local law enforcements as necessary to report or investigate crimes.